 Leaving social media is not a weird thing; in fact, many people are doing it with good reason.

 A study by the Pew Research Center found that 42% of American adults have left Facebook.
 And it’s not just Facebook – people are ditching many of their social media accounts.

 There are many reasons for this.

 One reason is that people are tired of the negative impacts of social networks on mental health and people’s lives.
 These impacts include anxiety, depression, FOMO (fear of missing out), and cyberbullying.
-The use of social media apps can cause social comparison which makes users feel anxious about their appearance, relationships, and life in general.
+The use of social media apps can cause social comparison, which makes users feel anxious about their appearance, relationships, and life in general.
 This is especially the case for an Instagram account.
 The online world makes social media users feel like they need to compare themselves to others or they’re not living up to society’s standards.
 This can lead to a lot of anxiety and depression.

 Another reason people are leaving social media is privacy concerns.
 How many people have had their data hacked or leaked?
 It’s a common occurrence nowadays.
-In 2020, the number of data breaches in the United States came in at a total of 1,001 cases, according to Statista.
+In 2020, the number of data breaches in the United States came in at 1,001 cases, according to Statista.
 People are sick of their personal information being mishandled by social media sites.

 Is Not Having Social Media a Red Flag?

-For pre-teens, teens, and young adults, not having a social media profile may simply signify someone who is introverted.
-They don’t want to post things online for everyone on their friend list or wall see!
+For pre-teens, teens, and young adults, not having a social media profile may signify someone who is introverted.
+They don’t want to post things online for everyone on their friend list or wall to see!
 It may be a conscious decision for other age groups to protect their privacy and reduce data collection.

 Generally, it’s of more significant concern when someone’s social profile does not match who they are in the real world, which can be a red flag.
 Mismatching social profile data is something to investigate and a point of conversation.